Charles Cohen Faces Fresh Trouble On Park Avenue

 Occupancy has hovered below 60% for several years, Putro said.
 The result is that net cash flow was $5.8M at the end of 2023, far below the $16.1M projected in underwriting.
 Houghton Mifflin is the building's largest tenant with roughly 100K SF, and its lease expires in 2027.

 Cohen Bros.
 Realty has poured extra cash into renovations, including the removal of the scaffolding bridge and completing lobby upgrades, per an August commentary note.
-Cohen was current on the loan through August, but was late on the September payment, according to the Morningstar Credit database.
+Cohen was current on the loan through September, but was late on the October payment, according to the Morningstar Credit database, though an attorney for Cohen said that the loan is current.
 The loan had previously fallen delinquent in November and January before being brought current again.

 The trouble surrounding 3 Park Ave. follows a bruising few months for Cohen Bros.
 Realty.